Creating and editing an environment cache

 - In the management UI, click the APIs menu, then click Environment Configuration.

-- In the Environment dropdown, select the environment for which you want to configure caches.
+- Select the environment for which you want to configure caches, such as test or prod.

 - Click Edit.